 Always keep in mind that you never get a second chance at a first impression!

 Introduce your self with a handshake and smile, this is basic etiquette for any introduction, not just an interview!

 How important are first impressions?

-Dress for success
+Dress for Success

-Make sure that you are at the very least dressed in business casual attire for a job interview, even if the position you applied for will have you dressed in casual clothes.
-Even if you have applied for an entry level position that will not require you to dress in business casual attire on a daily basis, it is never acceptable to show up in jeans and a t-shirts to a job interview.
+Business casual attire is a must for a job interview.
+Even if the position you applied for will have you dressed in casual clothes.
+Even if you have applied for an entry level position that will not require it on a daily basis.
+It is never acceptable to show up in jeans and a t-shirts to a job interview.

-Dressing in a professional manner during a job interview, gives a prospective employer the peace of mind that you are professional in all aspects of your life.
+A simple business suit can improve your odds of success.
+And creating a good lasting impression during a job interview.
+Dressing professionally during a job interview, gives an employer the peace of mind.
+It shows you are professional in all aspects of your life.